-Where a site is less than 450m2, the maximum density shall be one dwelling per site.
+Where a site is less than $450m^2$ , the maximum density shall be one dwelling per site.

 - 7 Protection of Landscape Values in Escarpment Transition Area 1 - a.
-Reflectivity: - i.
-The reflectivity value of external walls and joinery roofs shall not exceed 37%. - ii.
+Reflectivity: i.
+The re - The reflectivity value of external walls reofs and joinery shall not exceed 37%. - ii.
 The reflectivity value of roofs shall not exceed 25% - b.
 Fences and retaining walls: - a.
-Retaining walls shall not exceed 2m in height; and - b.
+Retaining walls shall not exceed 2m in height; and b.
 Retaining walls shall be screened with planting or constructed of low visibility materials such as, natural materials including stone and timber that weather naturally, or if painted, colours with a reflectivity value that shall not exceed 25%.